giadinhmuoitieu/discordbot/PrivacyPolicy.md

 Privacy Policy for Uyên sư muội

-This Privacy Policy governs the collection, use, and sharing of personal information by Uyên sư muội, a Discord bot developed by [Developer Name].
+This Privacy Policy governs the collection, use, and sharing of personal information by Uyên sư muội, a Discord bot developed by huyisekai.
 By using Uyên sư muội, you agree to the terms of this Privacy Policy.

 Information We Collect